python/devguide/runtests.rst

 The various extra flags passed to Python cause it to be much stricter about various things (the ``-Wd`` flag should be ``-W error`` at some point, but the test suite has not reached a point where all warnings have been dealt with and so we cannot guarantee that a bug-free Python will properly complete a test run with ``-W error``).
 The ``-r`` flag to the test runner causes it to run tests in a more random order which helps to check that the various tests do not interfere with each other.
 The ``-w`` flag causes failing tests to be run again to see if the failures are transient or consistent.
 The ``-uall`` flag allows the use of all available resources so as to not skip tests requiring, e.g., Internet access.

+You can also execute the ``Tools/scripts/run_tests.py`` script as  found in a CPython checkout.
+The script tries to balance speed with thoroughness.
+But if you want the most thorough tests you should use the stenuous approach shown above.

 Writing